-The trunk bus route should link with Albion Park or Oak Flats Station to the south and Dapto Station or the proposed Penrose Station to the north.
+The trunk bus route should link with Albion Park or Oak Flats Station to the south and Dapto Station to the north.
 It should include other existing and proposed future town centres of Avondale, Cleveland and Dapto.
-The concept plan for the strategic bus route is shown in Figure 4-27.
+The concept plan for the strategic bus route is shown in Figure 4-26.